Intsights/sergeant/docs/worker/worker/pre_work.md

-# Worker - pre_work
+# pre_work

-The `pre_work` method is invoked by the worker for every execution of a task, prior to the `work` method.
-This method allows the user to perform an operation before every task is executed.
-It can be used to open an APM transaction, to measure the time before a task and more.
-The timeouts parameter would not affect the execution of this method.
-The killer has no effect on this method.
-It means that if the user will run something infinitely here, it will stuck the worker forever.
+Before the `work` method is invoked for each execution of a task, the worker invokes the `pre_work` method.
+Through this method, the user can perform an operation prior to each execution.
+You can use it to open an APM transaction, measure the time before a task, and more.
+There is no effect of the timeout parameter or the killer on this method.
+In other words, if the user runs something indefinitely here, the worker will be stuck.

 ## Definition